 This course is also suitable for people holding secular jobs.
 They can attend the 'night classes' for 4 weeks per year.
 They can also take one to two weeks leave per year to attend the 'day classes.'

 The PIP is designed to suit your needs.

 It is our belief that the best method of training and releasing men and women into the harvest field is to combine sound theological teaching with "on the job" training in an environment where these men and women are mentored simultaneously.
 Mentoring and character building are emphasized in this course.

 Here, it is a prerequisite that a suitable mentor be identified, prefarably in the same Church, before the candidate is accepted.

 UNIQUE COURSE FEATURES

-Each subject in the PIP is worth 5 credits and consists of 3 components.
-Students must complete all the 3 components of the subject before the 5 credits are awarded.
+Each module in the PIP is worth 4 credits and consists of 3 components.
+Students are also required to complete a complementary practicum per module worth of 1 credit.
+Students must complete all the 3 components of the subject and the practicum before the credits are awarded.